So many choices, so many variants with durometer and size etc, it can be confusing getting a good set of wheels for yourself or as a gift.

-We will try to cover all the various purposes such as cruising, for concrete, beginners etc for skateboard wheels.
-This way if you are starting off you will know exactly which ones to get and start using.
+We will try to cover all the various purposes such as cruising, for concrete, beginners etc. This way if you are starting off you will know exactly which wheels to get and start using.

 - Built For

 - Slide Formula Urethane

 - All Terrain Casual Riders

 How To Select Skateboard Wheels For You